Zotero

 How to disable attachment file synchronization

-- Uncheck both items in File Syncing and click OK.
+- Uncheck both items in File Syncing.

 How to disable automatic saving of attachment files